Heat Pump with Radiant Floor vs Radiators: Which Performs Best

 Can I reuse my existing radiators with a heat pump?

-Yes, with a high-temperature (R290) air-to-water heat pump.
-Efficiency will be lower than radiant floor, but you avoid the renovation.
+Yes — with a high-temperature (R290) air-to-water heat pump.
+The efficiency won’t touch radiant floor, but you skip the renovation entirely, which is often the deciding trade.

 What is radiant cooling in summer?

-It circulates cool water (around 60–65 °F) through the floor to cool by radiation, with no drafts.
-A dew-point sensor prevents condensation.
+It circulates cool water (around 60–65 °F) through the floor, cooling the room by radiation with no drafts and no noise.
+A dew-point sensor keeps the surface from dropping to where it would sweat.

 Why do fan coils suit humid climates?

-They run very cold water (45–55 °F) and dehumidify the air, improving summer comfort.
+They run very cold water (45–55 °F) and actively dehumidify as they cool, which is what makes a muggy summer feel comfortable rather than just cooler.

 Does radiant floor heat up quickly?